Balancing Traditional Selling vs. The Modern Sales Approach

 Modern selling begins with a change in mindset for sellers, sales leaders, and executives.
 They must understand that the modern buyer has changed the buying process and the traditional techniques no longer produce the same results.
 Only after a change in mindset will they be receptive to new techniques to reach the modern buyer.

 Once sales professionals have changed their mindset, then it is time to begin changing their behavior.
-At this point, many sales organizations believe it is time to implement a virtual, instructor-led digital sales training program.
+At this point, many sales organizations believe it is time to implement a virtual sales training program led by an instructor.
 However, that comes after you’ve properly planned for the training to ensure new techniques are implemented (more on this later).

 Instead of training, first you must arm sales reps with optimized LinkedIn® profiles.
 Instead of reading like a resume (which does nothing to earn the trust of prospects because it appears as though sellers are seeking new opportunities), a branded LinkedIn® profile should include buyer-centric messaging that reveals who they help, how they help, and who they’ve helped in the past.